 There has been criticism from civil rights groups over the violence of police raids, cases of mistaken identity and people losing their jobs because they were placed under house arrest.

-More than 3,000 raids have taken place since the Paris attacks, leading to 360 house arrests and 51 people jailed.
+More than 3,000 raids have taken place since the November 13 attacks in Paris, leading to 360 house arrests and 51 people jailed.